wolffe/brackets-tree-icons/README.md

 Brackets Tree Icons
 ==============
 This extension adds file icons to the brackets file tree.
-Based on [drewbkoch](https://github.com/drewbkoch) and his [Brackets File Icons](https://github.com/drewbkoch/Brackets-File-Icons) project, which is based on [ivogabe's](https://github.com/ivogabe)[Brackets-Icons](https://github.com/ivogabe/Brackets-Icons) project.
+Based on [drewbkoch](https://github.com/drewbkoch) and his [Brackets File Icons](https://github.com/drewbkoch/Brackets-File-Icons) project, which is based on [ivogabe's ](https://github.com/ivogabe)[Brackets-Icons](https://github.com/ivogabe/Brackets-Icons) project.
 Thank to both of you.

 Screenshots
 --------------